ilnarildarovuch2/mquickjs/README.md

   - a single unicode codepoint (hence a string of one or two 16 bit code units)

-  - a 64 bit floating point numbers with a small exponent with 64 bit CPU words
+  - a 64 bit floating point number with a small exponent with 64 bit CPU words

   - a pointer to a memory block.
 Memory blocks have a tag stored in memory.

 Javascript objects requires at least 3 CPU words (hence 12 bytes on a 32 bit CPU).
 Additional data may be allocated depending on the object class.
 The properties are stored in a hash table.
+Each property requires at least 3 CPU words.
 Properties may reside in ROM for standard library objects.

 Property keys are JSValues unlike QuickJS where they have a specific type.
 They are either a string or a positive 31 bit integer.
 String